Samuelturak/Digital_electronic_2_project/README.md

 ## Project objectives

-The objective of this project was to create a greenhouse monitoring and control system.
+The objective of this project was to create a greenhouse monitoring and control system able to measure conditions inside a greenhouse such as temperature, soil moisture, luminance and to toggle ventilation, watering and lighting.

 <a name="hardware"></a>